pramnora/Linode/README.md

   (even, though, I was able to get in through using other methods: MS DOS/Powershell/Putty;
    so, I'm not exactly sure what I did wrong...?!)

+- As well as, [LISH]/I noticed something beside it called: GLISH...;
+  I don't know if GLISH is meant to be the Graphical UI, possibly...;
+  anyway, both LISH/GLISH wouldn't let me in, anymore...;
+  (either the way I tried connecting using root/password/or, something not quite working...)?!

  - Normally, the server when you hit [Power off] would shut down in under 1 minute long...;
-   however, one time I tried shutting it down...; and, it took over 4 minutes long to to shut down...?!
+   however, one time I tried shutting it down...; and, it took over 4 minutes long to to shut down...;
+   which made me wonder if it was ever going to shut down at all...?!
+But, it did, eventually.